DeloitteAU/dd-breakpoint-container/README.md

 ### 2. Use `<BreakpointContainer/>` in your components

 ```
-import { BreakpointContainer } from 'dd-breakpoint-container';
+import { BreakpointContainer } from '@deloitte-digital-au/dd-breakpoint-container';
 ...
 <BreakpointContainer>
 	<div>My Component</div>